jmcnamara/XlsxWriter/dev/docs/source/tutorial01.rst

 .. image:: _static/tutorial01.png

-The general rules for creating an XlsxWriter spreadsheet are:
+The example program demonstrates the general rules for creating an XlsxWriter
+spreadsheet:

 1. Create a workbook.
 2. Add a worksheet to the workbook.
 3. Write data to the worksheet.

-Well, there is actually a Step Zero to import the module but hopefully we already knew that::
+Well, there is actually a Step Zero, to import the module, but hopefully we already knew that::

     from xlsxwriter import Workbook